 There are a few other titles in this series – we have also been given Iggy Peck, Architect which is another book well worth reading!
 You can pick up a copy of Rosie Revere over on Amazon for just under £10 (price correct as of date of this post)

 This post contains Amazon and other affiliate links.
-If you click the link and make a purchase then a small percentage of the sale price will be made to me.
-It doesn’t cost you anything extra but keeps me in tea and biscuits which I’m always very thankful for!
+If you click the link and make a purchase then a small percentage of the sale price will be made to me at no cost to you.

 Want To Join Our Tribe?